Neo0724/food-ordering-app/README.md

    ```

 4. Fill in the required environment variables in the `.env` file according to your setup.

+5. Configure Fireabse Authentication
+   - Create an account in Firebase Console
+   - Download the `google-services.json` from Firebase Console and place it inside the `client/android/app` folder

 5. Run the app on your Android device/emulator: